nonlinear-vibes/brachistochrone-tunnel/README.md

 \end{aligned}
 ```

-The detailed calculations with the gory details can be found [here](docs/brachistochrone_calculations.pdf).
+The detailed calculations and the gory details can be found [here](docs/brachistochrone_calculations.pdf).